40% discount from 6.5.-31.05.2023: Save almost 100 € on the A2 Remote Pilot Certificate!

 Analysis

-and definition of requirements for take-off and landing procedures of eVTOLs.
+and definition of requirements for take-off procedures and landing procedures of eVTOLs.

 Testing

-how eVTOLs can be connected to a country system as well as Droniq's UTM system
+How eVTOLs can be connected to a land system as well as Droniq's Unmanned Traffic Management (UTM) system.

 Project duration